jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

   that will be triggered by a known parameter signature.

 In many cases both approaches can be tedious to set up or require constant repetition of the same annotation value.
-There's another way that allows you to collect a number of arbitrary providers (and also arbitrary configurators) in a single place, called a `DomainContext` and tell a property method or container to only use providers and configurators from those domain contexts that are explicitly stated in a `@Domain(Class<? extends DomainContext>)` annotation.
+There's another way that allows you to group a number of arbitrary providers (and also arbitrary configurators) in a single place, called a `DomainContext` and tell a property method or container to only use providers and configurators from those domain contexts that are explicitly stated in a `@Domain(Class<? extends DomainContext>)` annotation.